moto-solana/.github/profile/README.md

 - Fix media playback
 - Fix GSM (cdma will not be fixed) -- FIXED on KitKat as of Feb 21, 2026.
 Still broken on Lollipop and Nougat.
 - Fix button mapping issues
-- Fix display issues in Nougat
+- Fix display issues in Marshmallow and Nougat

 If you have any requests, please open an issue or PR!